YCK1204/philo/README.md

-This project was implemented multi thread of dining philosopher problem.
+This project was implemented multi thread and command pattern of dining philosopher problem.

 each philosopher is a thread and has a routine (eat -> sleep -> think -> eat -> ...)